 Political opinion-based asylum claims represent the stereotypical asylum case and are often more straight-forward than other types of asylum cases.
 Asylum claims based on opposition to cartel or gang violence may involve a political opinion-based claim, but are typically based on the protected ground "membership in a particular social group" as well.
 These claims offer an opportunity to navigate a nuanced and rapidly evolving area of asylum law.
 NIJC has successfully represented men, women, and children from Central America and Mexico who fear cartel and gang violence and has the resources to help pro bono attorneys prepare strong cases for these asylum seekers.

-26. T. is a man from Uganda.
-T. speaks English and Luganda and lives in Northern Indiana.
-(19-0138811) Urgent
+30. M. is a woman from Cuba.
+M. speaks Spanish and lives in Chicago, IL.
+(19-0135829) Urgent